 Over the past four weeks, I’ve had the privilege to gain a deeper understanding of global health from a wide range of perspectives.
-This past Wednesday, I was honored to meet Dr. Hilary Babcock, an infectious disease specialist who earned her Master’s in Public Health degree while simultaneously building her career in medicine and raising a family.
+This past Wednesday, I was honored to meet Dr. Hilary Babcock, an infectious disease specialist who earned her Master’s degree in Public Health while simultaneously building her career in medicine and raising a family.

 Dr. Babcock currently serves as medical director of two departments, treats patients on a weekly basis, serves as an inpatient consultant, and leads interdisciplinary research endeavors.